distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv1d.html}}

-In particular, deconvolution has these uneven overlap issues when the kernel size (the output window size) is not divisible by the stride (the spacing between points on the top).
-The size of the uneven overlap is the kernel size modulo the stride.
+In particular, deconvolution has uneven overlap when the kernel size (the output window size) is not divisible by the stride (the spacing between points on the top).

 The problem only gets worse in two dimensions.
 The uneven overlaps on the two axes multiply together, creating a checkerboard-like pattern of varying magnitudes.